 The Office for Civil Rights and Civil Liberties (CRCL) provides legal and policy advice to Department leadership on civil rights and civil liberties issues, investigates and resolves complaints, and provides leadership to Equal Employment Opportunity Programs.

-The Office of the Citizenship and Immigration Services Ombudsman (Ombudsman) is dedicated to improving the quality of citizenship and immigration services delivered to the public by providing individual case assistance, as well as making recommendations to improve the administration of immigration benefits by U.S. Citizenship and Immigration Services (USCIS).
+The Office of the Citizenship and Immigration Services Ombudsman (CIS Ombudsman) is dedicated to improving the quality of citizenship and immigration services delivered to the public by providing individual case assistance, identifying systemic issues, and making recommendations to improve the administration of immigration benefits by U.S. Citizenship and Immigration Services (USCIS).

 The Office of the Executive Secretary (ESEC) provides all manner of direct support to the Secretary and Deputy Secretary, as well as related support to leadership and management across the Department.

-The Office of the General Counsel (OGC) integrates approximately 1750 attorneys from throughout the Department into an effective, client-oriented, full-service legal team.
-The Office of the General Counsel comprises a headquarters office with subsidiary divisions and the legal programs for eight Department components.
+The Office of the General Counsel (OGC) integrates over 3,000 attorneys from throughout the Department into an effective, client-oriented, full-service legal team.
+The Office of the General Counsel comprises a headquarters office with subsidiary divisions and the legal offices for nine Department components.

 The Office of Legislative Affairs (OLA) serves as primary liaison to members of Congress and their staffs, the White House and Executive Branch, and to other federal agencies and governmental entities that have roles in assuring national security.